fraawlen/cassette/doc/spec.md

 -> invalid, not enough digits
 ```

+<div align="right">[ <a href="#toc">back to top</a> ]</div>

 ### 3.4.
-Functions
+Functions <a name="functions"></a>

 Function tokens are defined by an exact, case-sensitive ASCII sequence of non-white-space characters.
 As soon as they're read, they should trigger a language function.
 If the function fails due to invalid input parameters or internal memory issues, an invalid token is returned.
 Functions tokens can be separated into two sub-types: transformation tokens and sequences leads.

 By convention, and to minimize possible collision with user strings, all function tokens are defined in fully capitalized characters.

 Substitution tokens are inline function tokens that may optionally take the next few tokens as input parameters, and then return a different token as a function result.
 These functions feature an s-like expression syntax without parenthesis.
 Parenthesis in CCFG functions are unnecessary because the amount of input parameters for each function is known in advance.
 Multiple substitutions tokens can be chained together, resulting in nested functions.
 Some functions may take string or numeral tokens as inputs, it is up to the parser to make the necessary implicit conversions.
-In the next few examples, the `JOIN` function tokens take the next 2 string tokens and return a concatenated string token.
+In the next few examples, the [`JOIN`](#join) function tokens take the next 2 string tokens and return a concatenated string token.

 ```
 a b